sinclairzx81/sidewinder/readme.md

 ## Overview

-Sidewinder is a NodeJS web service framework built for micro service architectures.
+Sidewinder is a NodeJS Web Service framework built for micro service architectures.
 It allows one to create validated RPC methods that can be trivially called over the network.
-It offers functionality for unidirectional (http) and bidirectional (web socket) method calls, and provides this under a unified service programming model.
+It offers functionality for both unidirectional (http) and bidirectional (web socket) method calls, and provides this under a unified service programming model.

+Sidewinder aims to provide similar functionality to GRPC and WCF.
+It uses JSON RPC 2.0 for the wire protocol, JSON Schema for message validation and MsgPack for binary message encoding.

 License MIT